SharminMilu/dmb-qualifying_exam-2026/README.md

 DMB proposes a distributed-trigger backdoor attack on shared RAG deployments, operating through a standard user account with no model access.
-The trigger is distributed across ℓ ≥ 2 individually innocent memory entries such that no single-entry safety classifier can detect any component.
+The trigger is distributed across ℓ ≥ 2 individually innocent memory entries such that harm only emerges if they are combined together in AI agent's generation phase .

 Full details are provided in the accompanying qualifying exam paper.